rootiest/klipper-scripts/README.md

 # Rootiest Klipper Scripts

 This repository contains a collection of scripts designed to enhance and customize the functionality of Klipper firmware.

 These scripts allow you to apply patches to the Klipper firmware source code to improve or modify its behavior/restrictions.

 ## Warnings

 Please note that by doing so your Klipper UI (Mainsail, Fluidd, KlipperScreen, etc) will consider the Klipper installation to be "dirty" and will show a warning message.

-This is expected behavior, as the scripts modify the source code.
+This is expected behavior, as these scripts modify the source code.

 However, it is important to understand that by putting the software in that state, you will no longer be able to update it through the UI without losing the modifications made by these scripts.

-A [klipper_update.sh script](#3-klipperupdatesh) is provided to help you update Klipper while preserving the modifications made by these scripts.
+A [klipper_update.sh script](#3-klipper_updatesh) is provided to help you update Klipper while preserving the modifications made by these scripts.

 Using the update script you can keep your Klipper installation up to date and continue to use the modifications.